 Feeling the banana the intruder could see it was ripe.
 Its yellow facade a sharp contrast against the faded backdrop.
 A visual reminder that everything is not always as it seems.
 But the intruder was not there to worry about bananas.

 Carefully, the banana was placed back on the desk.
-The intruder worked slowly, pawing through the appears.
-Working to a system, no paper was left unturned, but all were put back in the exact positions they had been found.
+The intruder worked slowly, pawing through the papers.
+Working to a system, no paper was left upturned, but all were put back in the exact positions they had been found.
 A sense of urgency did nothing to disturb the precision of the intruder’s work.